-If our iLet system is approved for the treatment of type 1 diabetes, either in its insulin-only or bihormonal configuration, the regulatory clearance or approval will be limited by the FDA to the specific indication for which approval has been granted.
+If our iLet system is cleared for the treatment of type 1 diabetes, either in its insulin-only or bihormonal configuration, the regulatory clearance will be limited by the FDA to the specific indication for which clearance has been granted.
 We will be prohibited from marketing the iLet system for other indications, such as type 2 diabetes.
-We may be subject to fines, penalties or injunctions if we are determined to have promoted or be promoting the use of the iLet system for unapproved or "off-label" uses, resulting in damage to our reputation and business.
+We may be subject to fines, penalties or injunctions if we are determined to have promoted or be promoting the use of the iLet system for uncleared or "off-label" uses, resulting in damage to our reputation and business.